 Mexico, 330 miles away, across the bottom of the Sea of Cortez.
 To date, the

-be spending the middle 24 hours more than 100 miles from shore.
+would be spending the middle 24 hours more than 100 miles from shore.

 Ours was not the common route.
 After traveling down the Baja peninsula, most

 cruisers go around the corner to La Paz or cross the Sea of Cortez to the mainland in

 a single overnight passage to Mazatlán before harbor hopping south along the

 mainland.
 We wanted to get to the warm, tropical climate right away, however, so we

 decided to cut to the chase and sail directly there.
 The forecast was for mild winds